paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-501-buy-american-preferences.md

 ---
 <a id="section-50101"></a>
 ## § 50101.
 Buying goods produced in the United States
-**(a) Preference.—** The Secretary of Transportation may obligate an amount that may be appropriated to carry out section 106(k), 44502(a)(2), or 44509, subchapter I of chapter 471 (except section 47127), or chapter 481 (except sections 48102(e), 48106, 48107, and 48110) of this title for a project only if steel and manufactured goods used in the project are produced in the United States.
+**(a) Preference.—** The Secretary of Transportation may obligate an amount that may be appropriated to carry out section 106(k), 44502(a)(2), or 44509, subchapter I of chapter 471, or chapter 481 (except sections 48102(e), 48106, 48107, and 48110) of this title for a project only if steel and manufactured goods used in the project are produced in the United States.

 **(b) Waiver.—** The Secretary may waive subsection (a) of this section if the Secretary finds that—